bailwillharr/gamecore/README.md

 Ensure you have Visual Studio 2022 installed with the 'Desktop development with C++' workload with the 'C++ CMake tools for Windows' component.

+Ensure the Vulkan SDK is installed and 'volk' was selected during installation.

 Select 'File -> Clone Repository...' in Visual Studio and use the URL `https://github.com/bailwillharr/gamecore.git`.
 Once opened, select the appropriate build preset and build the project.